 The Whitby Bar and Restaurant in New York City is a popular place for afternoon tea.
 While it’s a bit pricy at $75 per person, this is the perfect way for both locals and tourists to spend a few hours in the city.
-If you’re celebrating a special occassion or want to splurge, you can upgrade to the champagne option.
+If you’re celebrating a special occasion or want to splurge, you can upgrade to the champagne option.

 In this guide, we’re going to tell you everything you need to know about afternoon tea at the Whitby including exactly what to expect.